cuynu/vancedx/README.md

 - Swipe control for brightness and volume
 - Google login like the original YouTube app using MicroG
 - Dislike counter re-added using the Return YouTube Dislike database
-- Disable YouTube Shorts function
+- Disable YouTube Shorts function everywhere
 - Enable old layout of YouTube
 - Download videos from YouTube using external downloader app
 - Custom video speed